electric-eloquence/gulp/docs/recipes/combining-streams-to-handle-errors.md

     gulp.dest('public/bootstrap')
   ]);

-  // any errors in the above streams will get caught
+  // Any errors in the above streams will get caught
   // by this listener, instead of being thrown: combined.on('error', console.error.bind(console));